jamoma/JamomaCore/readme.txt

 BUILDING THE SOURCE CODE
-This "all.sh" script builds all of the C/C++ code required for Jamoma's Framework and Externals.
+This "all.sh" script in the /buildtools folder builds all of the C/C++ code required for Jamoma's Framework and Externals.

 To use the script:
 sh all.sh <required:configuration> <optional:clean>